Skip to content

 CRUD Operations

-This guide covers all CRUD (Create, Read, Update, Delete) operations available in the FastAPI Boilerplate using FastCRUD, a powerful library that provides consistent and efficient database operations.
+This guide covers the CRUD (Create, Read, Update, Delete) operations available in the boilerplate via FastCRUD.

 Overview

-The boilerplate uses FastCRUD for all database operations.
-FastCRUD provides:
+The boilerplate uses FastCRUD for all database access.
+It gives you:

 from fastcrud import FastCRUD